 Once Sam started high school, I was sure he’d heed my advice and manage his time better.
 Reasonable, right?
 Nope.
 This past spring, my freshman had weeks to complete a history project, yet he waited until the last possible moment to begin creating a dozen-page scrapbook that was so complicated it even required him to fashion his own musket strap.
+Talk about teenage procrastination.

 Knowing he had several other commitments, I implored him to begin as soon as possible, explaining that the quality—and his grade—would likely suffer if he attempted one of his usual rush jobs.
 (With that in mind, I told him the deadline for this article was a week earlier than it truly was.
 Shh!
 That’s our secret.)

 “Stop worrying, Mom,” he told me with an exasperated eye roll that I was lucky to get.
 It meant that he had momentarily looked away from the video game consuming much of his free time.
 “I’ll get it done.”